xmos/xcore_iot/documents/reference/ai_tools/ai_toolchain_extensions_user_guide.rst

 We've provided two paths for you to optimize your model for xcore.ai.

 The **recommended** option is to use Python or a Jupyter Notebook.
-We've provided an `example Notebook <training_and_converting.ipynb>`_ where we demonstrate how to load a TensorFlow CNN model trained using the `CIFAR-10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_ dataset, convert it to TensorFlow Lite, then optimize it to be deployed to xcore.ai.
+We've provided an `example Notebook <https://github.com/xmos/aiot_sdk/tree/develop/examples/bare-metal/cifar10/train/training_and_converting.ipynb>`_ where we demonstrate how to load a TensorFlow CNN model trained using the `CIFAR-10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_ dataset, convert it to TensorFlow Lite, then optimize it to be deployed to xcore.ai.
 This notebook requires the installation of some additional Python packages

 .. code-block:: console